reflexcameras/reflexcamera/usermanual.md

 `Autofocus x1` Initiate autofocus of the camera.

 `Autofocus ∞ ON` `Autofocus ∞ OFF` Autofocus on boot.
 The camera will attempt to refocus every time it starts up.
-As the autofocus is not always reliable it is recommend that this setting is set to ‘Off’.
+As the autofocus is not always reliable it is recommend that this setting is set to `Off`.

 `LED 0.0` to `LED 60.0`
 Fine-tuning slider for LED brightness.